What a Sunday night!

 The traditional parties now have to find ways to curb the influence of a movement that has changed the political discourse in Germany because of its blatant anti-immigration, anti-Islamic, and anti-Semitic views.
 Those views clearly appealed to many voters in Brandenburg and Saxony, which since 1989 used to have a strong far-left support base.

-Die Linke (the Left), which has its historic roots in the former East German Communist Party, was decimated.
-Have a look at the interactive links, which are really revealing: Die Linke is almost entirely absent.
+The Left, which has its historic roots in the former East German Communist Party, was decimated.
+Have a look at the interactive links, which are really revealing: the Left is almost entirely absent.
 In both states, its supporters either opted for the AfD or reverted to tactical voting to prevent the AfD from becoming the largest party.
 In any event, the far-left vote disappeared from the political map.

-Interestingly, the support for the AfD in both states nearly corresponds to the support Die Linke had until 2009, when the global financial crisis occurred.
+Interestingly, the support for the AfD in both states nearly corresponds to the support the Left had until 2009, when the global financial crisis occurred.

 What propelled the AfD onto the political stage was German Chancellor Angela Merkel’s decision to give shelter to over one million refugees fleeing the wars in Iraq and Syria.
 That decision changed the dynamics and language of German politics.
 The AfD provided a platform for those critical of Merkel’s policies.